-Find out what your state's exotic pet laws are here with these exotic pet law summaries but be sure to double check with your local government before getting your pet to make sure the laws haven't changed.
+Find out what your state's exotic pet laws are with these exotic pet law summaries, but be sure to double check with your local government before getting your pet to make sure the laws haven't changed.

-No one can possess, sell, or import fish from the genus Clarias or Serrasalmus, Black carp, any species of mongoose, any member of the family Cervidae (deer, elk, moose, caribou), any species of coyote, fox, raccoon, skunk, wild rodents, or wild turkey.
+No one can possess, sell, or import fish from the genus Clarias or Serrasalmus; Black carp; any species of mongoose; any member of the family Cervidae (deer, elk, moose, and caribou); any species of coyote, fox, raccoon, skunk, wild rodents, or wild turkey.
 There are no licenses or permits required for ownership of exotic animals.

-No one can possess, sell, import or export live game animals (any species of bird, mammal, or reptile, including a feral domestic animal, found or introduced in the state, except domestic birds and mammals).
-This restriction includes wolf hybrids possessed after Jan.
-23, 2002.
+No one can possess, sell, import, or export live game animals (any species of bird, mammal, or reptile, including a feral domestic animal, found or introduced in the state, except domestic birds and mammals).
+This restriction includes wolf hybrids possessed after January 23, 2002.
 The state also defines all non-domestic animals including wild felines, wild canines, bear, and primates as "live game."